geodetic-metrology-tools/LGC2/README.md

 ## Contributing

+**At this stage, the GitHub repository remains private and will be made public after the contribution workflow and Developer Certificate of Origin (DCO) receive formal approval from CERN’s Open Source Program Office (OSPO).**

 All contributions are **warmly welcomed** — whether from CERN personnel, collaborators from other institutes, or community contributors interested in large-scale or geodetic metrology software.
+However, contribution workflows are not yet enabled while the approval process is ongoing.

 ### How to Report Issues